komma-softhouse/filament-verifactu-docs/README.md

 key into the panel.

-The product, the endpoint, the fingerprint and the grace period are fixed in code on purpose — a setting that could point the check elsewhere or switch it off would be no check at all.
-The check is skipped only inside a PHPUnit/Pest run, so your own test suite never touches the licence server.
+The product, the endpoint, the fingerprint and the grace period are fixed in code on purpose — nothing about the check is a setting.
+Your own test suite never touches the licence server.

 What an expired, wrong-domain or missing licence means, in order: